-In particular, the researchers spotlight the extreme weather events of 536 CE, which has been described by Harvard historian Michael McCormick as probably the “worst year to be alive” in known human history, as a possible source of longstanding climate fears.
+In particular, the researchers spotlight the extreme weather events of 536 CE, which has been described by Harvard historian Michael McCormick as probably the “worst year to be alive” in known human history, as a possible source of longstanding climate fears among the Vikings.

 Scientists think this climate crisis was likely triggered by volcanic eruptions that belched ash and dust in the atmosphere, causing global cooling.
 The unpredictable weather resulted in widespread crop failures and starvation that devastated civilizations around the world.
 Archeological evidence suggests the human population of the Scandinavian peninsula was halved by the disaster.

 Though the Rök runestone was inscribed some 300 years after this crisis, Holmberg and his colleagues suggest that the recollection of it loomed large in the memories of the Vikings.
-In fact, previous research has linked the traumatic impact of the crisis to Ragnarök, a famous Nordic myth describing a divine apocalypse.
-The myth includes allusions to the blotting out of the Sun and a severe three-year cold spell called Fimbulwinter.
+For instance, Bo Gräslund, a professor of archeology at Uppsala University who co-authored the study, has previously hypothesized that the traumatic impact of the crisis shaped the myth of Ragnarök.
+This famous Nordic story describes a divine apocalypse that includes the blotting out of the Sun and a severe three-year cold spell called Fimbulwinter.